01Dami23/01Dami23/README.md

 ## Hello! 👋 I'm Damiano

-### I'm a Computer Engineering student currently focusing on Computer Vision and Autonomous Robots.
+### I'm a Computer Engineering student focusing on Computer Vision and Autonomous Robots.

 - 🔧 I’m currently working on **Image Reconstruction for Event Cameras with Diffusion Models**